anrbnsrkr/Randomised_Algo_2025/README.md

-First, Run the Test.cpp
+First, Run the Test.cpp.

-And if want to dig in more
+And if you want to dig in more,
-Please Go to TestCode for ease of understanding
+Please Go to TestCode for ease of understanding.